 Alex Gil is the Digital Scholarship Coordinator for the Libraries Humanities and History Division, and Affiliate Faculty of the English & Comparative Literature Department at Columbia University.
 He serves as a consultant to faculty, students and the library on the impact of technology on humanities research, pedagogy and scholarly communications.
 His research interests focus on twentieth-century Caribbean literature and Digital Humanities, with an emphasis on textual studies.
 He has published in journals in Canada, France and the United States, while sustaining an open and robust online research presence.
 In 2010-2012 he was a fellow at the Scholars’ Lab and NINES at the University of Virginia, where he received his doctorate in English.
 He now serves as co-chair of the Global Outlook::Digital Humanities initiative, and is actively engaged in several digital humanities projects at Columbia and around the world.

-4:00 DH Sandbox Chat, Duke Wired!
-Lab #dhSandbox
+4:00 DH Sandbox Chat, Digital Art History in the Making, Duke Wired!
+Lab, #dhSandbox

 3:00 DH Studio Workshop, DH Press, Micheal Newton